ANSWERED ON THIS PAGE:

 Need help with vigilance reporting?

 We have established excellent relationships with Taiwanese officials and are very familiar with handling vigilance issues and incident reporting to the TFDA.
-Working with Emergo offers you the following benefits:
+Working with Emergo by UL offers you the following benefits:

 - If we act as your Taiwan Agent, we can submit adverse event reports and recall information on your behalf.